percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc.md

 * [PG-1373](https://perconadev.atlassian.net/browse/PG-1373) Fixed the issue with potential unterminated strings by using the `memset()` or `palloc0()` instead of the `strncpy()` function.

-* [PG-1376](https://perconadev.atlassian.net/browse/PG-1376) - Fixed the issue with getting a warning message when setting a default principal key by using the correct lock type during the function execution.

-* [PG-1378](https://perconadev.atlassian.net/browse/PG-1378) - Fixed the issue with toast tables created by ALTER TABLE command not being encrypted by fixing the sequence and alter table handling by event trigger
+* [PG-1378](https://perconadev.atlassian.net/browse/PG-1378) - Fixed the issue with toast tables created by ALTER TABLE command not being encrypted

-* [PG-1380](https://perconadev.atlassian.net/browse/PG-1380) Added support for `pg_tde_is_encrypted()` function on indexes and sequences

 * [PG-1222](https://perconadev.atlassian.net/browse/PG-1222) - Fixed the bug with  confused relations with the same `RelFileNumber` in different databases